CODE OF ETHICS

 Impartiality, Independence and Conflicts of Interest

-Editorial decisions are made by our journalists alone.
+Editorial decisions are made by our contributors often in collaboration with the rest of our team.

-Stories that reference or quote a major donor or corporate sponsor will disclose their status in the story text.
+Stories that reference or quote an individual or organization with personal ties to Albany Proper or our contributors will disclose that in the story text.

-Editorial employees may moderate panels or speak at events underwritten by Albany Proper’s donors or sponsors so long as their role is purely journalistic.
+Our team members may moderate panels or speak at events underwritten by Albany Proper’s donors or sponsors so long as their role is purely as members of the media.

-Albany Proper employees, contractors and interns will not accept any gift from any company, individual or institution that may compromise integrity or impartiality, or may damage credibility.
+Albany Proper staff, contractors and interns will not accept any gift from any company, individual or institution that may compromise integrity or impartiality, or may damage credibility.

 CONTACT US with any questions regarding our ethics